ikswotus/TimeCache/ReadMe.md

 * Commands can be repeated for the same query, allowing different options.
 (IF different options are not used, the resulting data will be duplicative).
 * Commands are evaluated per-series, so queries returning multiple metrics will have multiple command results.

+Note: Many of these (like 'lines' or 'agg_buckets') are super simple and can easily be done via regular queries without too much effort.
+Implementing them as custom commands is done to make it easy to enable/disable them or easily adjust based on params without having to deal with copy/pasting/modifying an existing long query.
+Commands have access to the cached data already, so we are not burdening the db with any additional queries to generate them.

 ### Supported commands

 <details><summary>OFFSET</summary>